heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

 Expiration and validation are two mechanisms that can be used to control caching.

-Expiration is the process of specifying how long a response can be cached.
+Expiration is the process of specifying how long a data is considered to be fresh.

-Validation is the process of checking if a cached response is still valid.
+Validation is the process of checking if a cached data is still valid or if it has been modified.

 Both can be used at the same time to improve the performance of the system.